rebazp/P2RPSLSGame/README.md

   - I confirmed that colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![Lighthouse](assets/images/2ndlighthouse.jpg)

+## Bugs

+I did not encounter any bugs, but I had to try different options to make the game work with the addition of lizard and spock, as the main game code was based on rock, paper, and scissors."

+### Unfixed Bugs

+There is no unfixed bugs.

 ## Deployment